 Up to two people can visit the Flying Heritage and Combat Armor Museum for free!
 The museum showcases technological innovations with operable, restored artifacts.

-If you don’t fall into one of the categories that always gets free admission to Henry Art, then you’ll want to know about this!
 Henry Art is always free to students, children and UW students, faculty and staff.
+If you don’t fall into one of those categories, then you’ll want to know about this!
 The library pass grants free admission for two adults and all children under age 18.
 The gallery is located on the UW campus at 15th Ave NE and NE 41st St in Seattle.

 Living Computer Museum + Labs